Farah Ali Jama: Personal life

-Jama hails from the autonomous Puntland region in northeastern Somalia.
-He belongs to the Cali Saleebaan subdivision of the Majeerteen Darod clan.
+Jama hails from Bari region of Puntland and he joined Mideeye political party in 2020.
+He belongs to the Ali Suleiman sub-clan of the Majeerteen Darod clan.

 Jama was previously stationed in Australia.

 Minister of Finance

 Appointment

 On 28 January 2009, Jama was appointed Puntland's Minister of Finance.

 Garowe Airport Project

 Through its representative to Kuwait, Faisal Hawar, the Puntland government signed an agreement in Dubai with a Kuwaiti company for the development of facilities at the Garowe International Airport as well as at Maakhir University.
 The deal was valued at $10 million USD and was financed by the Kuwait Fund for Arab Economic Development (KFAED).
-In October 2013, Puntland Minister of Finance Farah Ali Jama and KFAED Deputy Director Hamad Al-Omar signed a follow-up Grant Agreement in Kuwait.
+In October 2013, Jama and KFAED Deputy Director Hamad Al-Omar signed a follow-up Grant Agreement in Kuwait.
 The pact will see the Fund extend $10 million USD, of which $6 million will be allocated to finance the Garowe Airport Project and the remainder will be earmarked for the Maakhir University Project.